pillar-markup/Microdown/README.md

 - `@anchorlabel` will create an anchor to the preceeding element.
 - Figures, mathematical environments, environment can specify label as arguments (`label`)
 - Code block can specify label as argument (argument named `label`)
+- Citations `{!citation|ref=Blac09a!}` -- note that the bib file should be defined in the pillar.conf file
 ### Codeblock

 Microdown offer the same code block that markdown but arguments can be specified and the annotation should be named.
-The first line after the \`\`\` can be `language=pharo|label=code1|caption=this is my great piece of code`
+The first line after the \`\`\` can be `language=pharo&label=code1&caption=this is my great piece of code`

 The following code is not able to display it because markdown quote block are strange and interpret nested block.
 So we cannot use quoteblock for quoting!